h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ### CHAP-Challenge

 {{RFC2865}} Section 5.3 allows for the CHAP challenge to be taken from either the CHAP-Challenge attribute ({{RFC2865}} Section 5.40), or the Request Authenticator field.
-Since RADIUS/1.1 connections no longer use a Request Authenticator field, it is no longer possible to use the Request Authenticator field as the CHAP-Challenge.
+Since RADIUS/1.1 connections no longer use a Request Authenticator field, it is no longer possible to use the Request Authenticator field as the CHAP-Challenge when this transport profile is used.

 Clients which send CHAP-Password attribute ({{RFC2865}} Section 5.3) in an Access-Request packet over a RADIUS/1.1 connection MUST also include a CHAP-Challenge attribute ({{RFC2865}} Section 5.40).